itsjesushx/TownOfSushi/README.md

 ### **Team: Crewmates**
 The Mystic is a Crewmate that gets an alert revealing when someone has died.\
 On top of this, the Mystic briefly gets an arrow pointing in the direction of the body.\
-The Mystic is a Crewmate that can examine other players for suspicious behaviour.\
+The Mystic can also examine other players for suspicious behaviour.\
 If the player the Mystic examines has killed recently the Mystic will be alerted about it.
 ### Game Options
 | Name | Description | Type | Default |